adrianwedd/latent-self/docs/personas/data_scientist.md

 - Build environment differences cause reproducibility issues.
 - Sparse examples on customizing inference code.
 - Model versioning guidelines are unclear.

+## Primary Information Needs
+- Location of curated datasets and data dictionaries.
+- Steps for training and evaluating new models.
+- Examples for integrating models into the pipeline.
+- Reproducible environment setup and dependency management.